Characterisation of Meyer sets via the Freiman--Ruzsa theorem: Introduction

-The discovery of \emph{quasicrystals} \cite{Shechtman-1984} sparked considerable interest in non-periodic, discrete subsets of $\RR^{\ee}$ which exhibit approximate symmetry, see e.g.{} \cite{Lagarias-1996} or \cite{Lagarias-2000} for extended discussion.
 Meyer sets, originally introduced by Meyer \cite{Meyer-book-1970, Meyer-book-1972} and given their name by Moody \cite{Moody-1995}, are one of the fundamental concepts in the mathematical theory of quasicrystals.
 They are defined as sets satisfying any of the equivalent conditions in the following theorem.